weiquanswq/DE_techchallenge/README.md

 6. For Data Visualisation, will process Tableau and Flask.
 Tableau is more on graphical visualisation to analyse the data whereas Flask is more of a API services/ web application.
 Both of the visualisations are compatiable with Mysql as for Hbase, will need to wrap with Phoenix to make it a connectable using JDBC.

-# Section 4
+# Section 4 : Charts
 ![image](https://user-images.githubusercontent.com/23369572/189519263-f2c9a19b-d286-458f-a74a-dcbf6661ee16.png)

 The above dashbaord is done using Tableau with dummy test dateset (test.xlsx).
 The dataset is expected to be updated hourly using API request.
-API request can be done using HTTP request using python library
+API request can be done using HTTP request using python library and extraction of values using json.
+However, due to time restriction, it was not implemented.

 The dashboards consists of below charts